iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.17/report.md

 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> At the moment the app is making me go through set up every time I open it up.
+It still remembers my walk history, but it's quite annoying having to set up the permissions every time<br> :date: __2021-07-11 00:41:59__

 > Disappointed with latest update...it goes through the set up every single time I use it.
 I've using this for several years and it keeps me motivated to do my daily power walk but fed up it goes through the set up questions every time!
 Using an android OnePlus5T<br> :date: __2021-07-01 18:57:14__

 > Loads quicker than the earlier version, but otherwise inferior.
 Needs to allow more than 30 minutes as a target, also appears to under-record brisk walking.
 Since then it's got worse, seriously under recording active walking.
 And why does it demand an internet connection?<br> :date: __2021-06-26 01:41:52__